Highlighting vs Selection

 2. Create a Selection Profile — right-click in the Project window: Create > Highlight Plus > Highlight Profile.
 Configure the desired selection appearance (e.g., thicker outline, different color).

-3. Assign the Selection Profile — in the Highlight Effect component or Highlight Manager, assign your profile to the Selected Profile field.
+3. Assign the profile — on the Highlight Manager (or Highlight Trigger), assign your profile to the Selected Profile field.
+Optionally also assign Selected And Highlighted Profile for the combined state.

 Selection Options